-This course focuses on applying knowledge and skills learned in the previous courses, a look into construction management process, interactions, marketing, estimating, scheduling, and other functions for a management plan for a construction project.
-Prereq: CM&E 380, CM&E 403 and senior standing in Construction Management.
+This course focuses on applying knowledge and skills learned in the previous courses, BIM, and other software programs to prepare a bid proposal and an on-site construction management plan for a building project.
+Prereq: Admission to the Construction Management or Construction Engineering program and at least senior standing.